 New York, NY 10019

 A senior college of The City University of New York, John Jay College of Criminal Justice is the preeminent national and international leader in educating for justice.
 Set in the heart of New York City, the Upper West Side of Manhattan, with the Hudson River greenway to the West, Central Park to the east, Lincoln Center to the north, and the Chelsea Piers to the south.

-In the mid 1950s, civic leaders and the New York City Police Department became increasingly aware of the growing complexity of police work.
+In the mid 1950's, civic leaders and the New York City Police Department became increasingly aware of the growing complexity of police work.
 In response to these concerns, a Police Science Program was established in 1954 at the then Baruch School of Business and Public Administration of City College.
 By 1964, a special committee convened by the Board of Higher Education recommended the establishment of an independent degree granting school of police science.
-The College of Police Science of The City University of New York (CUNY) was thus established and in September 1965 it admitted its first class of students.
+The College of Police Science of CUNY was thus established and in September 1965 it admitted its first class of students.
 The college was renamed John Jay College of Criminal Justice, in honor of the first Chief Justice of the U.S. Supreme Court.

 John Jay offers students a liberal arts and criminal justice curriculum that balances the sciences, humanities and the arts with professional studies.
 Offering both undergraduate and graduate degrees, the College is unique in its mission, preparing students to build and sustain just societies by using their talents to make a difference for themselves and others.